dynamsoft-docs/license-server-docs/selfhosting/index.md

 ---
 layout: default-layout
-title: Self-hosting License Tracking
+title: Self-hosted License Tracking
-keywords: self-hosting, activation, import
+keywords: self-hosted, activation, import
-description: This page is about how to use self-hosting license tracking.
+description: This page is about how to use self-hosted license tracking.
-breadcrumbText: Self-hosting DLS
+breadcrumbText: Self-hosted DLS
 needAutoGenerateSidebar: true
 ---

-# Connect to Self-hosting License Server
+# Connect to Self-hosted License Server

 > If your production environment does not allow internet connection, an alternative option is to host the license server program on your internal server machine so all your devices or end users can connect and get licensed via intranet connection.
 >